Laia Costa: Acclaimed at home and prominent star (2022–present)

 Costa was also part of an ensemble cast in Alibi's British political thriller series The Diplomat, which premiered on 28 February 2023.
 She then starred in the Spanish film The Enchanted by Elena Trapé, which premiered as part of the official section of the 26th Málaga Film Festival on March 12, 2023.
 Costa also starred in the revival of the Catalan romantic drama TV series titled Cites Barcelona, reprising the role of Paula after 7 years.
 The series premiered on June 13th on the streaming service Amazon Prime Video.
 She took on the lead role in the film adaptation of Sara Mesa's novel, Un amor, directed by Isabel Coixet, playing Nat, a young woman who escapes to the town of La Escapa to rebuild her life, contending with the distrust of neighbors, the hostility of the landlord, and a disturbing sexual proposal from her neighbor Andreas.
 The film debuted at the 71st San Sebastián International Film Festival on 26 September 2023.
 For her performance, she once again secured nominations for a Goya Award for Best Actress, a Feroz Award for Best Main Actress in a Film, a Forqué Award for Best Film Actress, and won her second Platino Award for Best Actress.

 Costa also played the character of Moghedien, one of the Forsaken, in Amazon Video's adaptation of Robert Jordan's fantasy epic, The Wheel of Time.
 Her initial appearance was in the second season's finale, which aired on October 6, 2023.
+In preparation for the role, Costa worked closely with a movement coach and studied how spiders move, feed, and attack in order to shape the character's physicality and presence.
+She also incorporated a childlike dimension, drawing inspiration from her young daughter's energy and uninhibited mannerisms.
+The role marked her first portrayal of an antagonist.
 Additionally, she co-starred in the Spanish historical drama The Teacher Who Promised the Sea by Patricia Font, which had its global premiere on October 27, 2023, at the 68th Valladolid International Film Festival.
 In February 2024, Costa was named one of the 50 most influential women in Spanish cinema and audiovisual industry by Forbes Women.

-On March 25, 2025, it was reported that Costa will next star with Jack Reynor in Lee Cronin's The Mummy remake.
-She will also lead the cast of the upcoming Daniel Sánchez Arévalo's thriller.
+On March 25, 2025, it was reported that Costa will next star with Jack Reynor in Lee Cronin's The Mummy reboot.
+She was cast after Cronin saw the trailer for Lullaby, later describing her as "very instinctive" and well suited to the role of a mother in the film's family-centered reinterpretation of the classic monster narrative.
+Costa has stated that the project marked her first major experience in the horror genre, which she had largely avoided since adolescence due to a personal aversion to it, and characterized the shoot as physically and emotionally demanding within a high-intensity production environment.

+She is set to lead the cast of Collision Course, an upcoming Netflix heist thriller directed by Daniel Sánchez Arévalo.